Faculty & Staff Directory

 - DVM, Autonomous University of the State of Mexico (1984)

-I oversee the advancement of environmental science and policy, conservation biology, wildlife management, infectious disease ecology, conservation medicine, veterinary medicine, EcoHealth, One Health and Planetary Health by providing leadership in teaching, research and service with administrative efficiency across disciplines in ESP.
-I also provide academic and operational leadership for all program activities, including academic curriculum development and administration, budget oversight within the College of Science.
-I provide the next generation of environmental science and policy leaders with unique educational and research opportunities that are transformational and transdisciplinary in nature within the context of globalization and international markets.
+As an accomplished leader with a clear strategic vision, with an outstanding record of research and educational achievements, I oversee the advancement of environmental science and policy, conservation biology, wildlife management, infectious disease ecology, conservation medicine, veterinary medicine, EcoHealth, One Health and Planetary Health by providing leadership in teaching, research and service with administrative efficiency across disciplines in ESP.
+My mission is to provide the next generation of environmental science, sustainability and policy leaders with unique educational and research opportunities that are transformational and transdisciplinary in nature within the context of globalization and international markets.

 My research spans topics from wildlife management, diseases, anesthesia, and ecology, to the health of ecosystems.
 My disciplinary expertise is necessarily similarly broad, including microbiology, immunology, biology, biochemistry, veterinary science, wildlife diseases, disease ecology, conservation biology, conservation medicine, ecological health, and One Health.
 My research has been instrumental in revealing the impact of emerging diseases particularly within marine wildlife populations, such as sea turtles, seals, and manatees.
 In studies across the globe, I have focused on habitat destruction and degradation, emerging infectious diseases, biodiversity loss, global toxification, and illegal trade as factors affecting the health and disease of wildlife populations and their ecosystems.
 I cofounded the emerging discipline of Conservation Medicine, building upon the “One Health” approach to animals, people, and the environment, adopted by the CDC, WHO, FAO, OIE, and other organizations.
 Because diseases know no disciplinary or national boundaries, my work is inherently collaborative, international, and multisectoral.